Felix273/stecCA/README.md

 2. _Please refer to the [Go install guide](https://go.dev/doc/install) to complete this passage_.

-3.Create a Database, ofcourse you have to be logged in to postgres
+3. Create a Database, ofcourse you have to be logged in to postgres
 ```sh
 CREATE USER <username> WITH PASSWORD <'password'>;
 CREATE DATABASE <db_name> OWNER <username>;